doc4d/docs/docs/Project/search-replace.md

 ---
-id: search-replace
+id: find-in-design
-title: Search and replace
+title: Find in design
 ---

-For the complete documentation of the "Search and replace" features, please refer to [doc.4d.com](https://doc.4d.com/4Dv20/4D/20.2/Searching-and-replacing-in-the-Design.200-6750077.en.html).
+For the complete documentation of the "Find in design" dialog box, please refer to [doc.4d.com](https://doc.4d.com/4Dv20/4D/20.2/Searching-and-replacing-in-the-Design.200-6750077.en.html).

-## Find in Design
+## Find in components

-### Search in components

 When your current project references [editable components](../Extensions/develop-components.md#editing-components), you can designate one or all your components as a target for the search.